-Jeffrey Goldberg is a veteran and gifted American On-Air personality nowadays serving as the editor-in-chief of The Atlantic magazine.
-Goldberg is famously known all over the state for protecting alien matters.
-Earlier he worked as a columnist for 3 years at Bloomberg View.
+Jeffrey Goldberg (Jeffrey Mark Goldberg) is a doyen and skilled American On-Air personality currently serving at The Atlantic magazine as the editor-in-chief.
+Jeffrey is popularly known all over the state for reporting on foreign affairs.
+Before, Jeffrey worked as a columnist for three years at Bloomberg View.

 Jeffrey Goldberg Age

-Jeffrey Goldberg was born on September 22, 1965, in Brooklyn, New York, in the United States of America.
-He is 57 years old and memorializes his birthday on September 22 annually.
+Jeffrey Goldberg was born on 22nd September 1965, in Brooklyn, New York, in the United States.
+He is 56 years old.

 Jeffrey Goldberg Height

-Goldberg is a man of average height.
-Goldberg stands at a height of 5 feet 8 inches (approximately 1.72 m).
+Jeffrey is a man of standard stature and stands at a height of 5 feet 8 inches (Approx. 1.72 m).